ngmachado/mcmarket/README.md

 # MCMarket
 MagicCardMarket Client (more like SDK...)

-If your editor have autocomplete you can see all options! :D
+If your editor have autocomplete you can navigate to see all the options! :D

 This is a sugar version!
 You can use the more raw version with this project : [mkm](https://github.com/ngmachado/mkm)